 Marital standard of living is relevant to a modification of spousal support but it is just one of many factors and it is not dispositive (IRMO Smith).
 The marital standard of living is less significant with the passage of time (IRMO Rising).

-The supported spouse cannot be required to work beyond the date of normal retirement relative to payment of spousal support to the supported spouse.
+The supporting spouse cannot be required to work beyond the date of normal retirement relative to payment of spousal support to the supported spouse.
 In other words, you cannot impute earnings to a party after the normal retirement age of 65 (IRMO Reynolds).

 Spousal support may be modified based on the term of the marriage depending upon the specific terms of the judgment.

 In determining whether to modify or terminate spousal support, the divorce court will look to the supported spouse's history of seeking employment back to initial divorce judgment, not just since the date of the last hearing that addressed the issue of spousal support.
-The court will look to whether the support spouse has made reasonable and good faith efforts to become self-supporting (IRMO Schaffer II).
+The divorce court will look to whether the supported spouse has made reasonable and good faith efforts to become self-supporting (IRMO Schaffer II).

-The income of a new spouse of the supporting spouse is not considered by a divorce court relative to a modification of spousal support.
+Generally, the income of a new spouse of the supporting spouse is not considered by a divorce court relative to a modification of spousal support.

 Spousal support may not be modifiable to a date that preceds the filing of the Request For Order (RFO) filed with the court to modify spousal support.